 Australian National Audit Office

+The Australian National Audit Office's (ANAO) provides independent review of the performance and accountability of Australian Government agencies and entities.
 Australian Government agencies document their work and demonstrate their accountability through keeping good records.
 In auditing the Australian Government, the ANAO uses these records to understand what actions have been taken, when and by whom.

 Australian Public Service Commission

 The Australian Public Service Commission (APSC) works with agencies to deliver their priorities through good practice in managing people in the Australian Public Service (APS).
 It also assists staff to develop their skills and knowledge, and will support you to embed ethical behaviours in your agency.

 Information and records management meets the APS Values and Code in practice – Section 1.3 Managing official information.
 There are a number of APSC publications that can assist with your agency's information and records management responsibilities.
 These are:

 The Office of the Australian Information Commissioner (OAIC) is an independent statutory agency established under the Australian Information Commissioner Act 2010.
 It is responsible for freedom of information functions, privacy functions and information policy functions.

 The OAIC issues directions and guidance for the Australian Government organisations and promotes the provision of public access to Australian Government information and the protection of individuals' personal information.
 This includes:

 The Attorney-General's Department (AGD) provides support to the Government in the maintenance and improvement of Australia's system of law and justice and its national security and emergency management systems.
 As a part of this role it maintains the Australian Government Protective Security Policy Framework (PSPF).
 This framework sets out policy and guidance designed to provide Australian Government information, functions, resources, employees and clients with protection against security threats.